 As a young adult, I discovered spinach salad.
-It was a beautiful color and so fresh.
+It was beautiful and so fresh.
 Spinach souffle was mighty tasty, too.

 Then I ate at Abuelo’s–a very nice Mexican restaurant in these parts where I met up with Espinaca.
 Sounds like a waitress, doesn’t it?
 But no. It’s a wonderful Mexican (probably Tex-Mex but I don’t know for sure) version of spinach.
 It has so many of my favorite things–mushrooms, red bell peppers, spinach, corn and cheese–mixed together and spiced with chipotle sauce.